G1ANT-Robot/G1ANT.Manual/g1ant-language/language-basics.md

 command argument value
 ```

 As you can see, you always start with a command followed by its argument and then a value of that argument.
-Compare this with natural language: if you say *“pass this to me”*, “pass” would be a command, “this” — an argument, “to me” — value.
+Compare this with natural language: if you say *“pass this cat to me”*, “pass” would be a command, “this” and “to” — arguments, “cat” and “me” — values.

 Now, let’s learn who is who — or rather what is what.